Configuring SNMPv3 Trap Receivers in Python

 )

-# 3. Register async notification receiver
+# 4. Register notification receiver (triggers trap_callback for every trap)

 ntfrcv.NotificationReceiver(snmp_engine, trap_callback)

-# 4. Start correlation consumer
+# 5. Start correlation consumer

 asyncio.create_task(correlation_worker())